What is a Conversion(eCommerce)?

 Formula: (Total purchases/Total number of website visitors)*100

 It is essential to consistently check the landing pages' performance when running multiple landing pages and A/B testing them.
 It helps in tracking the performance of the best landing pages.

 Formula: (Number of conversions on the landing page/ Number of visitors to landing page)*100

 When targeting multiple customer segments and measuring the performance of marketing campaigns for each group, use targeted customer group conversion rate.
 However, keep in mind that the size of each target group should be roughly equal.

-Formula: (Number of conversion for targeted group/Number of visitors from the targeted group)*100
+Formula: (Number of conversions for targeted group/Number of visitors from the targeted group)*100

 Marketing Channel Conversion Rate

-Marketing Channel Conversion rate is essential when running multiple marketing campaigns and evaluate each channel’s performance.
+Marketing Channel Conversion rate is essential when running multiple marketing campaigns and evaluating each channel’s performance.
 It is an effective way to measure the effectiveness of each marketing channel.

 Formula: (number conversions from the marketing channel/number of visitors from the marketing channel)*100

 ECommerce uses several advertising channels that its customers frequent.
 So, when using multiple media, eCommerce retailers, brands, and aggregators need to put money into the ads that work for them.
 These channels have dashboards that calculate the conversion rates.